 Sources: New Constructs, LLC and company filings.

 2022 has quickly shown investors that fundamentals matter and stocks don’t only go up.
-With a better grasp on fundamentals, investors have a better sense of what and when to buy and sell – and – know how much risk they take when they own a stock at certain levels.
-Without reliable fundamental research, investors have no reliable way of knowing whether a stock is expensive or cheap.
+With a better grasp on fundamentals, investors have a better sense of when to buy and sell – and – know how much risk they take when they own a stock at certain levels.
+Without reliable fundamental research, investors have no way of gauging whether a stock is expensive or cheap.

-As shown above, disciplined, reliable fundamental research shows that even after plummeting, Allbirds, Sweetgreen, Carvana, Wayfair, and Shake Shack still hold significant downside.
+As shown above, disciplined, reliable fundamental research shows that even after plummeting, Uber, Affirm, Rivian, DoorDash, and Warby Parker still hold significant downside.

 Disclosure: David Trainer, Kyle Guske II, and Matt Shuler receive no compensation to write about any specific stock, style, or theme.

 2030 TAM estimate equals a $312 billion global food delivery market, which assumes the global food delivery market continues growing at 10.9% annually from 2028-2030 (consistent with Research and Market’s estimated CAGR through 2028).